 3. Get Certified

-Once completed, your regional coordinator will review your application and submit it to Oregon Green Schools for approval at which point you will receive your certificate.
+Once completed, your regional coordinator will review your application and submit it to Oregon Green Schools for approval at which point you will receive your personalized certificate.